-Crickets are rarely a problem in Arizona but dense populations are capable of destroying an entire crop.
-Crickets are 1⁄2 - 1" in length, and brown-black in color.
+Crickets are rarely a concern in Arizona but dense populations are capable of destroying an entire crop.
+Crickets are 1⁄2 to 1" in length, and brown-black in color.
 Most cricket feeding occurs at night; during the day crickets hide in the soil, weeds, ditches and under irrigation pipes.
-Crickets attack brussels sprouts seedlings as they emerge from the soil.
+Crickets attack cauliflower seedlings as they emerge from the soil.
 If cricket populations are high enough, they can completely decimate an entire crop.

 Cricket populations build up in cotton fields, Sudan grass and desert flora.
-At the end of the summer, crickets move from these areas into brussels sprouts fields.
-Fields that use over-head sprinkler irrigation encourage inhabitance by creating an ideal environment for crickets; the female cricket lays her eggs in damp soil.
+At the end of the summer, crickets move into cauliflower fields.
+Fields that use over-head sprinkler irrigation encourage inhabitance by creating an ideal environment for crickets.
+The female cricket lays her eggs in damp soil.

 Sampling and Treatment Thresholds: Crickets are difficult to monitor for during the day, as they tend to hide.
 One can check underneath irrigation pipes; however, a visual inspection of damage is usually sufficient to give an estimate of cricket activity.
-Fields planted near cotton or Sudan grass should be closely monitored.
-Experts at the University of Arizona recommend treating a field when cricket damage is high or there is a threat of cricket migration into the field 11.
+Fields planted near cotton or Sudan grass need to be closely monitored.
+University of Arizona experts recommend that a field should be treated when cricket damage is high or there is a threat of cricket migration into the field

-Biological Control: There are no effective methods for biologically controlling cricket populations.
+Biological Control: There are no methods of biologically controlling crickets.

 Chemical Control: Baits such as, permethrin and carbaryl, can be used to control cricket populations.
 Baits are usually placed at the field borders to target crickets migrating into the field.
-Methomyl, diazinon and pyrethroids such as cypermethrin and permethrin are the most routinely used chemistries for controlling cricket populations.
+Methomyl, diazinon and pyrethroids such as cypermethrin and permethrin are the commonly used for treating for cricket populations.
 These insecticides can be ground applied or applied by chemigation.
 Spraying, rather than using baits, has the added benefit of also targeting lepidopterous pests.